Apsu/scrambler/README.md

 ---
 Primarily, resources are docker containers.

-Discovery
----
-Discovery is currently happening by way of LLDP to identify nodes as they enter the network.
-Each Scram agent monitors LLDP-discovered nodes and attempts to connect and authenticate with new nodes as they become available.

 ZeroMQ
 ---
 ZMQ is used to cluster Scram agents in a full-mesh so cluster resource state and policy can be replicated, as well as cluster state itself.

+Discovery
+---
+Discovery and heartbeating is accomplished by virtue of state update messages sent over the multicast pub-sub ZMQ mesh mentioned above.
+Currently, ZMQ's EPGM protocol is being used for robust, reliable dynamic discovery and state transfer.